Viewing A Company Profile In Pitchbook

 The Filings section allows you to find Amazon’s company filings including Form 8K, S, 424B, DEF 14A and 10K/10Q.
 Click on the filing types to view the actual report in a new tab.

 The LinkedIn tab contains information retrieved from Amazon’s LinkedIn page.
 You can also find a list of the company’s executives, board members, and lead partners on deals.

 Get Free PitchBook User Account Now

-Enroll now in CFI’s Full Immersion FMVA Program to get three months of free access to a PitchBook user account and start exploring the platform on your own!
+Enroll now in CFI’s Full Immersion FMVA Program to get free access to a PitchBook user account for a limited time and start exploring the platform on your own!

 More PitchBook Guides